 A hierarchy of a website’s pages, media, and files.
 A sitemap helps designers and developers plan a site’s structure and navigation.

-A short period (usually 2-3 weeks) where designers and developers work on specific tasks and deliverables.
+This design term refers to the short period (usually 2-3 weeks) where designers and developers work on specific tasks and deliverables.

 This documents a site, app, or brand’s visual identity — their color palette, iconography, typography, UI/UX elements, and more.
 It can also be referred to as a design system or brand guide.